CONNECT WITH THE UK’S LEADING MEDICAL TECHNOLOGISTS

 Fran Hegarty is a Clinical Engineer with extensive experience in applying and supporting healthcare technology in Hospitals.
 His research interests include Healthcare Technology Management, Clinical Measurement & Informatics, and Art in Health.
 Together with the other speakers in this session, he led on the joint authoring of Healthcare Technology Management – A Systematic Approach; a comprehensive textbook published by CRC Press.
 He recently retired from the position of Chief Physicist in Children’s Health Ireland.
 However he continues to lecture on clinical engineering and clinical informatics topics.
 Fran is also a musician and composer and is currently studying for an M.Phil in Music and Media Technology.

-Founder PervasID
+CEO & Founder PervasID

 Founder & President at PervasID and Fellow at Cambridge University Girton College.
 Dr Sabesan Sithamparanathan OBE is a multi-award-winning entrepreneur with more than 15 years’ experience in the IoT space.
 As Founder and President of his Cambridge University spin-out company, PervasID, Sabesan pioneered and developed the world’s most accurate passive RFID technology, creating a world-leading range of products that are transforming entire industries, generating substantial exports and saving lives.
 Sabesan’s products and endeavours have both national and international benefit and he has become renowned for forging the worlds of academia and business to great effect, for his intellectual and scholarly excellence, and for the entrepreneurial skills that have enabled him to put innovative ideas into practice in a commercially viable way.
 Sabesan has become an expert in entrepreneurship, strategic business development and innovation leadership.
 Sabesan was awarded Officer of the Order of the British Empire (OBE) in the King’s 2024 New Year Honours, The Royal Academy of Engineering Silver Medal 2021 for an outstanding and demonstrated personal contribution to UK engineering and Queen’s Award for Enterprise: Innovation 2021.